Bogleech.com's Top Coolest Caterpillars

 these are certainly contenders for the world's least caterpillar-like caterpillars, somewhat resembling

 flattened, hairy hunks of rotten vegetation or tree bark.
-Though they lack a sting like some of their cousins,
+Though they lack a potent sting like some of their cousins,

 their gnarled tentacles can break off in a predator's jaws like a lizard's tail.